The Country That Doesn't Exist

 Most of the Trasnistrians are keen to make a break for Russia, and speak wistfully of relatives who have already made the leap and have found success abroad.
 They can do that if they can get their hands on a Russian or Moldovan passport – the Transnistrian ones issued by the state are worthless on the global scene, much like Transnistria's Monopoly money currency.

-Next week, in Part Two we meet the multiple murderer wanted by Interpol who's running things in Trasnistria.
+Next week we meet the murderer wanted by Interpol who's running things in Trasnistria.
 Whoop!